kvakvs/hge/README.md

 For original readme file refer to Original_README.txt

+# ANNOUNCEMENT

+DirectX8 support has ended.
+There will be no assistance with DirectX8 issues, DirectX8 code will be gradually removed.
+Please use DirectX9.

 # INSTALLING

-DirectX8 support has ended and there will be no assistance with DirectX8 issues, DirectX8 code will be gradually removed.

 This package is configured with CMakeLists.txt for use with CMake.
 Once ran, CMake generates project files for one of known IDE's for Windows (as well as